daeh/cogsci-typst-template/template/main.typ

 = Formalities, Footnotes, and Floats

 Use standard APA citation format.
 Citations within the text should include the author's last name and year.
-If the authors' names are included in the sentence, place only the year in parentheses, as in @NewellSimon1972a, but otherwise place the entire reference in parentheses with the authors and year separated by a comma @ChalnickBillman1988a.
+If the authors' names are included in the sentence, place only the year in parentheses, as in #cite(<NewellSimon1972a>, form: "prose"), but otherwise place the entire reference in parentheses with the authors and year separated by a comma @ChalnickBillman1988a.
 List multiple references alphabetically and separate them by semicolons @ChalnickBillman1988a @NewellSimon1972a.
-Use the "et al." construction only after listing all the authors to a publication in an earlier reference and for citations with four or more authors.
+Use the "et~al." construction only after listing all the authors to a publication in an earlier reference and for citations with four or more authors.

 == Footnotes